 Antoine Mbao Bogo with the local Red Cross said late Tuesday that aid workers have collected 461 bodies across the capital of Bangui since Thursday.
 That figure does not include the scores of Muslim victims whose bodies were brought to mosques for burial.

 French forces are trying to disarm militias awash in automatic weapons in cities and towns, where would-be fighters are tough to distinguish from civilians.
-Two French soldiers were recently killed while carrying out operations against militias in the capital, Bangui.

 Addressing French troops on the ground, he said that France’s intervention in CAR is dangerous but “necessary” to avoid a bloodbath.